 A: Credit and debit cards (touch-free and e-mail receipts)

 Q: Will Nomi Health file insurance claims for the customers?

 A: No. We will provide passengers with information to seek reimbursement.

-Q: How does Nomi Health ensure testing will only be made available to FLL travelers?
+Q: How does Nomi Health ensure testing will only be available to FLL travelers?

-A: Passengers will need to show proof of a valid airline ticket, boarding pass, or confirmed (paid) flight itinerary.
+A: Passengers must show proof of a valid airline ticket, boarding pass, or confirmed (paid) flight itinerary.

 Q: How many tests will Nomi Health be able to perform in a day?

-A: Potentially several hundred tests per day based on a gradual ramp up over time.
+A: Potentially several hundred daily tests based on a gradual ramp up over time.

 Q: How can airline passengers make an appointment?

 A: Registration for appointments will be done via a dedicated Nomi Health weblink; walk-ups may be accepted if no appointments are waiting for service.